 February 29, 2020

 Question 1: How did you feel today?
-(What thoughts are on your mind on this last day of each month and what stimuli caused you to feel that way?)
+(What thoughts are on your mind on this last day of February and what caused you to feel that way?)

 Today was one of those days that makes me wish I could stay in one place.
 We had a 15-mile run today, and although I may have only experienced a true runner’s high two or three times in my life, today came awfully close.
 It’s been a few years since I looked forward to my runs, given that most of my life thus far has been spent in competition with myself and others.
 Now I’m running because I want to be.
 Every Saturday at 7:30am, we run towards the Chicago skyline.
 Sometimes it’s across sheets of ice and on days when the windy city proves its name.
 Sometimes the sun sparkles on Lake Michigan like a summer day.
 Often on long runs I become aware that I was created supremely for endurance, to carry heavy burdens across stretches of time and space.